Why Linden Trees Are So Messy (And What To Plant Instead)

 Keep reading to learn more about what trees you can plant instead of linden trees, and why lindens are so messy.

-Why Are Linden Trees So Messy?
+What Causes Linden Trees To Be So Messy?

 Linden trees are beautiful flowering trees that contain sweet sap that attracts insects of all sorts.